Life in a nutshell

 Why solemn?
 She wondered.

 Did they find her queer?
 Bah, they are the ones who are queer!

 She walked on.
-It was time when the sun dipped into the water.
-She gazed as it slowly drowned.
+It was the time when the sun dipped into the water.
+She gazed at it slowly drowned.
 She wished it wouldn't!

-In the meantime, she realized she had not eaten the entire day.
+In the meantime, she realised she had not eaten the entire day.
 The wafting smells from the food stalls nearby had caught her fancy.
 Something pungent would be nice, she thought!